mukheema/EagleEyes/README.md

-# projEagleEye
+# EagleEyes
-EagleEye to monitor
+EagleEyes to learn and update skills